zhangbaozhe/icg_ros/README.md

 The configuration directory in this example contains a triangle 3D model, a yaml description of this model, and a description of the detector.

-For more information of these configuration files, please refer to the original repo.
+For more information on these configuration files, please refer to the original repo.